gfaramaz/ha-addons/maestro_gateway/README.md

   payload_off: "34,40"
 ```

+# MQTT Discovery Support
+✅ **NEW in v2.11**: This addon now supports [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/)!

+Simply set `MQTT_DISCOVERY_ENABLED: true` in your addon configuration and your MCZ Maestro stove will automatically appear in Home Assistant with all sensors, switches, and controls.
+No manual YAML configuration needed!

 # Improvements
-There are many areas of improvements, like support of [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/), better docs and type checking for options, merging both python scripts into one and use the same mqtt format...
+There are still many areas for improvements, like better docs and type checking for options, merging both python scripts into one and use the same mqtt format...
 My time and expertise are limited but hopefully this is already helpful to some people and can be further improved by others :).

 # Credits
 All credits go to Anthony-55 who created the original Python script but also to Chibald and Pipolaq who adapted it in 2 different versions that I'm embedding in this Home Assistant addon.